Types of quantum field thories

 6. Mathematical Treatment of the Axioms of Physics.
 The investigations on the foundations of geometry suggest the problem: To treat in the same manner, by means of axioms, those physical sciences in which already today mathematics plays an important part; in the first rank are the theory of probabilities and mechanics.

-It is quite possible to work on physical theories while viewing mathematics merely as a tool to facilitate calculation.
-However, some of the greatest names of mathematical physics have sought a more profound role for it in the belief that very deep mathematical ideas are required to describe nature.
-For instance, Paul Dirac expresses such a view here
+Some of the greatest names of mathematical physics have sought a more profound role for it in the belief that very deep mathematical ideas are required to describe nature.
+For instance, Paul Dirac expresses such a view here:

 It seems to be one of the fundamental features of nature that fundamental physical laws are described in terms of a mathematical theory of great beauty and power, needing quite a high standard of mathematics for one to understand it.
 You may wonder: Why is nature constructed along these lines?
 One can only answer that our present knowledge seems to show that nature is so constructed.
 We simply have to accept it.
 One could perhaps describe the situation by saying that God is a mathematician of a very high order, and He used very advanced mathematics in constructing the universe.
 (Paul Dirac, The Evolution of the Physicist’s Picture of Nature, Scientific American 1963)